IHT wants to be the coolest gym teacher ever

 By Cate Lawrence, Contributing Writer

-This week sportswear maker adidas debuted a new wearable device, co-developed with Interactive Health Technologies (IHT).
-Called the adidas ZONE for IHT Spirit, it’s the first wrist-based wearable device developed specifically for physical education class use.
+This week IHT debuted a new wearable device, co-developed with Interactive Health Technologies (IHT).
+Called the IHT ZONE, it’s the first wrist-based wearable device developed specifically for physical education class use.

 Currently, IHT supports 1,500 teachers in 800 schools across the country and during the 2015 school year, 600,000 children were connected to the IHT Spirit System.
 With the help of the new wearable, IHT is on track to hit their 2016 target of interacting with one million students nationwide on a daily basis.